 - Summer semester admission: April 15

 We will notify you via email when we receive your documents.
-We will include your next steps, along with the timeline of processing your Form I-20 or DS 2019.

 As a citizen of a foreign country, you will need a visa to enter the United States.
 A visa is a permit to seek entry to a country.
 It is not permission to actually enter a country.
 A visa allows you to travel to the U.S. as far as the port of entry and ask the immigration officer to allow you to enter the country.
 Only the immigration officer has the authority to permit you to enter the United States.